CseperkePapp/obsidian-rive-plugin/README.md

 Released under the MIT License.
 See `LICENSE` for details.

+Attribution: Includes portions of the Obsidian sample plugin © 2020–2025 Dynalist Inc., used under the MIT License.

 ---

 Original sample plugin README content preserved below for reference while scaffolding is retained: